johnwlockwood/karl_data/README.md

     def main():
         for filename in big_file_names:
-            # Name the directory to write the split files into.
+            # Name the directory to write the split files into based
-            # I'll make it after the name of the file, removing the extension.
+            # on the name of the file.
             out_dir = os.path.join(data_path, 'split_data', filename.replace('.csv', ''))

             # Split the file, with a default max_lines=200000 per shard of the file.